 We face supply chain and manufacturing risks.

-In particular, our manufacturing processes and critical manufacturing equipment require that certain key raw materials, natural resources and utilities be available.
-Limited or delayed access to and high costs of these items could adversely affect our results of operations.
+In particular, our manufacturing processes and critical manufacturing equipment, and those of our suppliers, require that certain key materials, natural resources, services and utilities be available.
+Suppliers of these items have and might continue to extend lead times, limit supply or increase prices due to factors beyond our control.
+Limited or delayed access to and high costs of key materials, natural resources, services and utilities could adversely affect our results of operations.
 Our products contain materials that are subject to conflict minerals reporting requirements.
 Our relationships with customers and suppliers may be adversely affected if we are unable to describe our products as conflict-free.
 Additionally, our costs may increase if one or more of our customers demand that we change the sourcing of materials we cannot identify as conflict-free.

 Our inability to timely implement new manufacturing technologies or install manufacturing equipment could adversely affect our results of operations.
+We have made and will continue to make significant investments in manufacturing capacity, and we might not realize our expected return on those investments.
 We subcontract a portion of our wafer fabrication and assembly and testing of our products, and we depend on third parties to provide advanced logic manufacturing process technology development.
 We do not have long-term contracts with all of these suppliers, and the number of alternate suppliers is limited.
 Reliance on these suppliers involves risks, including possible shortages of capacity in periods of high demand, suppliers’ inability to develop and deliver advanced logic manufacturing process technology in a timely, cost-effective, and appropriate manner, the possibility of suppliers’ imposition of increased costs on us and the unauthorized disclosure or use of our intellectual property.

 Our results of operations and our reputation could be affected by warranty claims, product liability claims, product recalls or legal proceedings.